ayushnoori/molecule-synthesis/README.md

 To run the code, please install:
 * The [R](https://www.r-project.org/) programming language and statistical computing environment (as well as the [RStudio](https://rstudio.com/) integrated development environment).
 * The [Python](https://www.python.org/) programming language.
+* The [PyTorch](https://pytorch.org/) open source machine learning framework for Python.

 Individual dependencies are also specified in each script.
-Along with data manipulation and visualization packages, these include:
-* The [PyTorch](https://pytorch.org/) open source machine learning framework for Python.
-* The [PyTorch Geometric](https://pytorch-geometric.readthedocs.io/en/latest/) library for geometric deep learning on graphs and manifolds.
-* The [PyTorch Lightning](https://www.pytorchlightning.ai/) lightweight PyTorch wrapper for high-performance AI research.

 Activate the `synthesis_env` virtual environment with the following: